greenelab/czi-rfa/proposal.md

 #### Aim 1: Develop proof-of-concept unsupervised deep learning methods for single cell transcriptomic data from the HCA.

-The _objective of this aim_ is to implement and test approaches to adapt deep generative models, such as VAEs or GANs, to HCA-produced single cell gene expression data.
+The _objective of this aim_ is to implement and test approaches to adapt deep generative models, such as Variational Autoencoders (VAEs) [@arxiv:1312.6114] and Generative Adversarial Networks (GANs) [@arxiv:1406.2661], to HCA-produced single cell gene expression data.

 Single cell data pose unique challenges, as well as opportunities, for deep neural network algorithms.
 Though each estimate of transcript abundance in each cell may include substantially more error than bulk samples, there are also many observations as numerous cells are often assayed.